The 26 Best Things to do in Loreto

 Is Loreto, Mexico, safe in 2024?

 Loreto is super safe.
 As a sleepy town, popular with Americans for vacation or retirement, Loreto is actually one of the safest places in Mexico.
 There is very little crime, and what crime there is is petty.
-Baja California Sur as a whole is also very safe and doesn’t get touched by some of the more serious crime you hear about in Baja California, on the border with USA.
+Baja California Sur as a whole is also very safe and doesn’t get touched by some of the more serious crimes you hear about in Baja California, on the border with the USA.

 How to get to Loreto, Mexico?